National Veterans Entrepreneurship Program Overview

-The VEP is comprised of three phases: a five-week self-study component, an intense eight-day training program at the University of Florida, and an eight-month mentorship period with online peer-to-peer networking.
+The VEP is comprised of three phases: a five-week self-study component, an intense eight-day training program at the University of Florida, and a five month mentorship period with online peer-to-peer networking.
 This three phase program offers an innovative and effective combination of focused, practical training in venture creation and growth, as well as a support structure for graduates of the program.

 Phase I: Concept Development and Self Study